Last updated: May 29, 2026

 Emergency help first

-South Dakota also has an online APS report form for non-emergency adult protective reports.
-Use it only when it is safe to wait for the normal reporting process.
+South Dakota also has an online adult protective services report form for non-emergency reports.
+Use that path only when it is safe to wait for the normal reporting process.
+If you need more fast options, our emergency help guide explains common South Dakota crisis paths.

 Key South Dakota facts for older adults

-South Dakota is a large, rural state.
-That matters because the nearest meal site, ride program, legal office, or in-home care provider may be far away.
-The Census QuickFacts page gives a useful state snapshot before you plan calls.
+South Dakota is a large rural state.
+Distance matters because the nearest meal site, ride program, legal office, home care worker, or senior center may be far away.
+The Census QuickFacts table gives a useful state snapshot before you plan calls.

 These figures do not decide who qualifies for help.
 They explain why the right first call matters.
-In a rural county, a senior may need one office for meals, another for Medicaid care, another for rides, and another for legal help.
+In a rural county, one person may need Dakota at Home for screening, a senior center for meals, DSS for Medicaid, 211 for emergency food, and a transit provider for rides.

 How aging help works in South Dakota

 An Area Agency on Aging is a local or regional office that connects older adults with services funded by the Older Americans Act and other programs.
-The federal ACL aging offices page explains this national aging network.
+The federal ACL aging offices page explains the national aging network.
+South Dakota’s public doorway is more centralized than many states.

 Best places to call first